After Allahabad HC’s ultimatum, UAPA accused Atiq-ur Rehman being moved to AIIMS for treatment

 Rehman suffers from a condition called aortic regurgitation.
 This occurs when your heart’s aortic valve does not close tightly.
 The most serious complication out of this would be heart failure.

-During a hearing on the matter on Tuesday, the High Court came down heavily on the police and said Rehman must be taken to AIIMS, Sekhawat added.
+During a hearing on the matter on Tuesday, the Allahabad High Court came down heavily on the police and said Rehman must be taken to AIIMS, Sekhawat added.

 “I had moved a urgent plea in the Allahabad HC for him to be moved to AIIMS,” Sekhawat told Scroll.in.
 “I had said he may die if this did not happen.
 The judge spoke in our favour.
 I got a call from jail officials today around 7 am that they were getting on the car to leave for AIIMS and would reach by 11 am or so.”